Identifying and Blocking of Non-productive Calls in Emergency Call System Using Machine Learning and IVRS Integration

 References

 4. Almonte DG.
-Disaster recovery best practices for Dominican Republic’s contact center.
-Rochester Institute of Technology; 2010.
+Disaster Recovery Best Practices for the Dominican Republic’s Contact Center [thesis].
+Rochester, NY: Rochester Institute of Technology; 2010.

 7. Goldman DJ.
-Resistance in the Digital Workplace: Call Center Workers in Bell Telephone Companies, 1965-2005.
-University of Maryland, College Park; 2021.
+Resistance in the Digital Workplace: Call Center Workers in Bell Telephone Companies, 1965–2005 [dissertation].
+College Park, MD: University of Maryland; 2021.

 8. Ubisse SP.
-Management of Productivity in a Service Call Centre.
-University of Johannesburg (South Africa); 2016.
+Management of Productivity in a Service Call Centre [thesis].
+Johannesburg, South Africa: University of Johannesburg; 2016.

 9. Fishel JT.
-Politics and progress in the Peruvian Sierra: a comparative study of development in two districts.
-Indiana University; 1971.
+Politics and Progress in the Peruvian Sierra: A Comparative Study of Development in Two Districts [thesis].
+Bloomington, IN: Indiana University; 1971.

 10. Lebitso MC.
-The World of Work: Challenges for South African Students.
-UJ Press; 2012 Aug 30.
+The World of Work: Challenges for South African Students [thesis].
+Johannesburg, South Africa: UJ Press; 2012.

-11. Srivastava DK, Chauhan DS, Singh R. VRS model: a model for estimation of efforts and time duration in development of IVR software system.
+11. Srivastava DK, Chauhan DS, Singh R. VRS model: A model for estimation of efforts and time duration in development of IVR software system.
 Int J Softw Eng.
-2012 Jan;5(1):27-46.
+2012;5:27–46.

 Regular Issue Subscription Review Article